-This document describes how to install and configure the products available on the Oracle Database Examples media.
-It includes the following sections:
+This document describes how to install and configure the products available with Oracle Database Examples.

-- Products Available on the Oracle Database Examples Media
+- Products Available with Oracle Database Examples

 - Preinstallation Considerations

-- · Accessing the Installation Software
+- Accessing the Installation Software

 - About Installing Oracle Database Examples

 - Documentation Accessibility

+- Diversity and Inclusion

+- Conventions

+- Set Up Java Access Bridge to Implement Java Accessibility

-Products Available on the Oracle Database Examples Media
+Products Available with Oracle Database Examples

 The following sections describe the products that are installed.
-You must install these products in an existing Oracle Database 12c Oracle home:
+You must install these products in an existing Oracle Database 21c Oracle home: